 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 Even though you feed your dog with nourishing food filled with the essential nutrients they need, there are days where they will eat grass and pet parents find this behavior weird.
 In this article, we will discuss and explain the reasons to why do dogs eat grass and then vomit.

-Don’t panic because you are not the only pet parent who has this question.
-A survey found out that 79% out of 49 correspondent dog parents had eaten grass regularly.
-As this tells us, your dogs consuming grass is not the issue, but frequent vomiting can point out a condition that requires veterinary help.
+A survey found out that 79% out of 49 dog owners reported that their dog had eaten grass regularly.
+As this tells us, your dog consuming grass is not the issue, but frequent vomiting can point out a condition that requires veterinary help.
 We will tackle that in a little while.

 Veterinarians have a specific term for when dogs eat non-food items– a pica.
 It is a medical condition in dogs that gives them craving and satisfaction in eating things that are not classified as food, such as paper, diaper, fabrics and the most common, grass growing in your yard.
 Pica is usually associated with digestive issues.

 There are several reasons why dogs graze on grass, and it can be surprising.
 According to veterinarians and animal behavior specialists, here are some of the reasons why dogs eat grass.